.st0{fill:#FFFFFF;}

 Mailing Your Application Packet

-Mail your application packet to the appropriate USCIS facility as described, requesting tracking information from your courier service provider.
+Mail your application packet to the appropriate USCIS facility, requesting tracking information from your courier service provider.

 Step 5b: Compiling and Submitting Your OPT Application Electronically (Optional)